abhishm/blog/_posts/2017-05-26-Policy-Gradient-with-RNN.md

 ## Solving a reinforcement learning problem with an RNN policy

-To solve a reinforcement learning problem with the help of VPG where policy is modeled as RNN, we used the classical control problem called Acrobot.
+To illustrate the application of a policy gradient algorithm to solve a reinforcement learning problem, we used the classical control problem called Acrobot.
 According to openai gym [documentation](https://gym.openai.com/envs/Acrobot-v1), the acrobot problem is defined as follows:

 >The acrobot system includes two joints and two links, where the joint between the two links is actuated.
 Initially, the links are hanging downwards, and the goal is to swing the end of the lower link up to a given height.